bradwestness/bradwestness.github.io/_posts/2016-01-05-working-in-the-problem-domain.md

 title: Working in the Problem Domain
 ---

+There's a general guideline in software development that states you should always work at the highest level of abstraction you can, so that as much of your time is spent as possible "living in the [problem domain](https://en.wikipedia.org/wiki/Problem_domain)."
+I wanted to look at how this could be applied in life as well as software.

 ### In Software

-There's a general guideline in software development that states you should always work at the highest level of abstraction you can, so that as much of your time is spent as possible "living in the [problem domain](https://en.wikipedia.org/wiki/Problem_domain)."
-This is a jargon-y way of saying that if you're writing an e-commerce web app, for example, you want to be thinking about customers and products and orders, not reading bytes from a disk and parsing HTML and constructing TCP packets and the like.
+"Live in the Problem Domain" is a jargon-y way of saying that if you're writing an e-commerce web app, for example, you want to be thinking about customers and products and orders, not reading bytes from a disk and parsing HTML and constructing TCP packets and the like.

 This guideline is why software engineers love "frameworks" so much.
 You have a server-side framework like ASP.NET to handle the nitty-gritty details of working with HTTP connections.